venoajie/my-ai-assistant/README.md

 >
 > To make a new persona inherit from a base, use the `inherits_from` key in its frontmatter.
 The loader will recursively build the full persona content.
 >
-> **Example: `core/CSA-1.persona.md`**
+> **Example: `core/csa-1.persona.md`**
 > ```yaml
 > ---
+> # The alias MUST match the file path
-> alias: CSA-1
+> alias: core/csa-1
+> # The inherited alias MUST also match its file path
-> inherits_from: _base/BCAA-1 # Inherits the collaborative dialogue pattern
+> inherits_from: _base/bcaa-1
 > # ... other frontmatter
 > ---
 > <SECTION:PRIMARY_DIRECTIVE>
 > To design new systems...
 > # ... specific directives for this persona
 > ```
-> In this example, `CSA-1` will first be composed with the universal `codegen-standards-1` mixin, and then its explicit parent `_base/BCAA-1` will be prepended to its own body, creating a complete, multi-layered expert agent.
+> In this example, `csa-1` will first be composed with the universal `_mixins/codegen-standards-1` mixin, and then its explicit parent `_base/bcaa-1` will be prepended to its own body, creating a complete, multi-layered expert agent.
 ```